tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 ## 1 Introduction (non-normative)

+This document-

-This document provides both normative specifications and explanatory guidance for the BDQ Tests.
-It defines how each Test is modeled using standard vocabulary terms and how conforming implementations are expected to behave under various conditions.
-It also distinguishes among Test types (`Validation`, `Issue`, `Measure`, and `Amendment`), outlines the semantics of single- versus multi-record evaluation, and explains how `Parameters` influence Test behavior.
-The content here provides the foundation for interpreting BDQ Test descriptions and for implementing BDQ-conformant test suites and reports.
-This document also provides context on the role of Tests within the broader BDQ standard, including their relationship to `Use Cases`, `Policies`, and `Implementations` and the products that result from running Tests, `Responses` and `Data Quality Reports`.
+- Provides normative specifications and non-normative guidance for BDQ Tests, describing how each Test is modeled using standard vocabulary terms and how conforming implementations are expected to behave.
+- Defines the Test types (Validation, Issue, Measure, Amendment), the semantics of single- versus multi-record evaluation, and how Parameters influence Test behavior.
+- Is the basis for interpreting BDQ Test descriptions and for producing BDQ-conformant implementations and reports.

-Data quality is an evolving field, and there will always be "one more test" that we could conceive.
-BDQ focuses on a suite of Tests that have reached community consensus.
-By mapping these tests across key Darwin Core terms, BDQ provides high coverage for the data that researchers use the most.
-The BDQ framework is modular and extensible: communities may define additional Tests to address domain-specific needs, and future versions of the standard may incorporate new Tests as consensus and practice evolve.
-Within BDQ, Tests are applied in the context of the use of data (`Use Cases` via `Policies`), allowing users select and apply Tests relevant to their stated data quality needs.
+- Explains the role of Tests within the BDQ standard and their relationship to Use Cases, Policies, and Implementations and the outputs of running Tests (Responses and Data Quality Reports).
+Tests are applied in the context of data use (Use Cases via Policies) so users can select those that match their data quality needs.

+Data quality needs evolve, but BDQ defines a community-agreed suite of Tests mapped to key Darwin Core terms to provide broad coverage of commonly used research data.
+The BDQ framework is modular and extensible: Communities may define domain-specific Tests, and future versions of the standard may incorporate new Tests as practice and consensus develop.

 ### 1.1 Purpose (non-normative)